-Through the lens of that unique Lunar New Year creation yu sheng, find out how the simplest dishes can be canvases upon which cultural and national identities are inscribed.
+Through the lens of the unique Lunar New Year creation, yu sheng, find out how the simplest dishes can be canvases upon which cultural and national identities are inscribed.

 Lo hei, or yu sheng, is a noisy, messy affair and a staple of Chinese New Year celebrations.
 Image courtesy of Urban Achiever (www.urbanachiever.com).